samruddhi4040/EDA-Covid-19/README.md

 # EDA-Covid-19

+You can view live demo here at: https://www.kaggle.com/code/samruddhi4040/eda-covid-19

 I performed EDA on Covid 19 reports.
 The dataset contains rows such as :Province/State, Country/Region, Lat, Long, Date, Confirmed, Deaths, Recovered, Active, WHO Region.
 The data was checked out on for: